metaplex/smart-contracts/nft-packs/README.md

     - users can start to open a pack (using `RequestCardForRedeem` and `ClaimPack` methods)
 - Deactivate
     - when pack is deactivated users can't interact with it and admin can change data
+- CleanUp
+    - sort weights Vec which is stored in PackConfig account
 - Request card for redeem
-    - user calls this instruction to receive index of card which he can try to redeem next(1 of n)
+    - user calls this instruction to receive index of card which he can redeem
+    - program burns user's voucher token account
+    - program is using RandomOracle program to count probability to decide which card user will receive
+    - probability is calculating using weighted list from PackConfig account
     - index of next card to redeem is written to ProvingProcess account
     - ProvingProcess is a PDA account with seeds [pack, "proving", voucher_mint_key]
+    - once user call this instruction weights Vec should be sorted with `CleanUp` instruction
 - Claim
     - user call this instruction after they receive a card index from `Request card for redeem`
-    - program is using RandomOracle program to count probability to decide will user receive Edition from this card or not
-    - after this operation, program saves info about which voucher was used to claim a card
+    - program mints new Edition to user wallet
 - Edit pack
     - can be called only if pack is in deactivated state
     - allows changing pack `name`, `description`, `URI`(pack wallpaper) and `mutable` fields